Mobsites/Blazor.Template/README.md

 # Blazor Template
-A template for setting up a Blazor component project that will eventually be hosted in Nuget.
+A template for setting up a Blazor component library that will eventually be hosted in Nuget.